Classics: The Brooklyn, Bronx & Queens Band – All Night Long (Capitol Records)

 The end of the 70’s saw the establishment of a new team en route for worldwide recognition in the Disco/Funk circuit.
 On one hand, Jacques Fred Petrus, a French West Indies native who would act as an executive producer.
 And on the other, Mauro Malavasi, an Italian musician, songwriter, arranger and producer who crafted their sound in his Bologna-based studio.

-The Brooklyn, Bronx & Queens Band, which we also remember as The B.B. & Q Band, followed the year after.
+The Brooklyn, Bronx & Queens Band, which we also remember as The B.B. & Q Band, made their debut back in 1981.
 Borrowing the same concept.
 In other words, with American singers and musicians most likely recording Stateside.
 Meanwhile, Mauro Malavasi would do the production work in his studio in Bologna.

 They released 4 albums between 1981 and 1986 with Malavasi co-producing 3 of them.
 Meanwhile coming up with gems such as ‘On The Beat’, most likely their biggest classic.
 But also ‘Imagination’ and ‘All Night Long’.
 Not to mention ‘Starlette’, although to a lesser extend.

 Their last opus – ‘Genie’ – seeing them working with producer Kae West.
 And, in the meantime, going for an electro synth driven sound somehow reminding of Jam & Lewis.
 This resulting in extra gems such as ‘Genie’ and ‘Dreamer’.

 An accusation of tax evasion by the US Internal Revenue Service hit Petrus back in 1986.
 As a result, he put his activities on hold and fled to his native Guadeloupe.
 He got shot a few months after, in the late Spring of 1987, reportedly by a Swiss man whom he’d had a dispute with a few hours before at his owned club L’Elysée Matignon in Le Gosier…